-The North Texas Regional IRB is a collaboration involving UNTHSC and the John Peter Smith (JPS) Health Network to provide human subject protection review services to both UNTHSC and JPS researchers…in a single IRB framework.
+The North Texas Regional IRB is a collaboration involving several institutions in the North Texas area (such as UNTHSC, John Peter Smith Health Network, UNT Dallas, etc.) to provide human subject protection review services to researchers of these partnering institutions…in a single IRB framework.
 As a Regional IRB, other collaborations are possible throughout the North Texas region, hence the name “North Texas Regional IRB”.
 As new collaborating partners become involved with the North Texas Regional IRB, announcements will be sent out regarding these new partnerships and opportunities.

 For additional information about this, please visit our “Frequently Asked Questions about North Texas Regional IRB” (click on the hyperlink).
-You may also contact us at 817-735-0409.
+You may also contact us at NorthTexRegIRB@unthsc.edu.